MichaelSX/android_device_lenovo_lifetab_s9512/README.md

 ### Using this
 ---------------
 The steps mentioned in  [the LineageOS wiki for i9100](https://wiki.lineageos.org/devices/i9100/build) can be followed up to the point [Initialize the LineageOS repository](https://wiki.lineageos.org/devices/i9100/build#initialize-the-lineageos-source-repository-1).
 In this build cm 12.1 will be used instead of 14.1.
+The saved [Porting Tutorial of fat-tire](https://fat-tire.github.io/porting-intro.html) is really helpful.

-Get your locale Manifest like this:
+Get your locale Manifest as roomservice.xml in `.repo/local_manifests` like this:
 ```xml
 	<?xml version="1.0" encoding="UTF-8"?>
 	<manifest>